hamzaDafali1/booking-app/README.md

 an app that allows you to manage hotel bookings

-the app is a windows form application written in C# the app uses an SQL database
+the app is a windows form application written in C# and uses an SQL database